LAST UPDATED: November 2022

 https://www.hideouttheatre.com/code-of-conduct - “Student Handbook & Safety Contract.”
 Improv Cincinnati.

-https://improvcincinnati.com/student-info - “Code of Behaviour.”
+https://improvcincinnati.com/student-info - “Code of Conduct.”
 Royal Court Theatre.

 https://publictheater.org/about/code-of-conduct2